Snapshots of Food Industry News

 Report forecasts growth for food antioxidant market

 The food antioxidant market is expected to grow at a CARG of 5.10 percent from 2017 onwards, to reach $1.48 billion by 2022.
 The growth is anticipated because of the increase in the purchasing power of the global population, application of use in prepared meat and poultry, beverages, fats and oils, bakery and confectionery and seafood.
 In 2015 the application of food antioxidants was the highest for prepared meat and poultry as they are used for preventing oxidative degradation in these products.
-Leading companies in this segment are E I Du Pont De Nemours and Company from USA, German BASF SE and Archer Daniels Midland Company also from the USA, from India Camlin Fine Sciences Ltd is the leader.
+Leading companies in this segment are E I Du Pont De Nemours and Company from the USA, German BASF SE and Archer Daniels Midland Company also from the USA, from India Camlin Fine Sciences Ltd is the leader.

 Food Tech – NativeSpecial raises funds from Indian Angels Network

 NativeSpecial, a Food-tech start-up, has raised an undisclosed amount of investment from Indian Angel Network and Madurai-based Native Angels Network.
 The funds will be used to upgrade their laboratory facility and expand into new markets.
 The company retails traditional snacks and sweets across India from their online portal.
 The three-year-old start-up currently has over 42 products with 20 vendors and run on the ‘stock-and-sale’ model.
-Clients include people looking for gifts, migrated population in metros, travellers going abroad and corporate clients.
+Clients include people looking for gifts, migrated population in metros, travelers going abroad and corporate clients.

 Master Chef Shipra Khanna launches her first restaurant in Delhi

 Masterchef Shipra Khanna has launched her 1st restaurant called ‘The Darzi Bar and Kitchen’ in Delhi’s Connaught Place.
 The launch saw singer Jasbir Jassi put up a grand performance.
-Actor Chandrachur Singh, Shikha Swaroop and Anupama Verma were other well-known faces at the launch.
-The restaurant brings in a completely new dining experience because it offers a selection of Indian fusion, progressive Indian and European cuisine which is tailored to improve the mood and give each customer a tailor made selection.
-Tailoring food according to your likes and dislikes is a new concept and people are going to like it lot.
+Actor Chandrachur Singh, Shikha Swaroop, and Anupama Verma were other well-known faces at the launch.
+The restaurant brings in a completely new dining experience because it offers a selection of Indian fusion, progressive Indian and European cuisine which is tailored to improve the mood and give each customer a tailor-made selection.
+Tailoring food according to your likes and dislikes is a new concept and people are going to like it a lot.

 Starbucks introduces tea brand Teavana in India

 Starbucks the global coffeehouse has introduced Teavana brand of tea as a core offering in 88 stores in the country.
-They had nine teas on offer earlier but with the introduction of Teavana speciality teas that number will double.
+They had nine teas on offer earlier but with the introduction of Teavana specialty teas that number will double.
 Starbucks wishes to attract new customers and so they are focusing on tea and see it as a “major business opportunity.”
 Starbucks has also announced several joint initiatives in the country along with its joint venture partner Tata Sons.
 They are looking to expand the Himalayan Mineral Water market and providing job skills training and Starbucks expertise in retail operations to over 3,000 youth.
 Tata Starbucks is likely to launch a mobile application this year that will target its loyalty programme customers.

 Wow!
 Momo aims for Rs 500 crore turn-over

 Fast food chain Wow!
-Momo is aiming for a Rs.
+Momo is aiming for an Rs.
 500 crore turnover in the next five years.
 There aggressive expansion plans of opening 500 outlets will see them achieve their target.
-There long-term mission is to become a global brand as India’s version of McDonald’s.
+Their long-term mission is to become a global brand as India’s version of McDonald’s.
 They have plans to export packaged frozen momos along with specially prepared momo sauces and make them available across shelves in modern trade.
 Wow!
 Momo is also raising fresh funds of Rs.50 crore which will fuel the expansion drive.
-They wish to expand rapidly in Kolkata, Delhi-NCR and Bengaluru during this year, with perhaps a small expansion in Chennai.
+They wish to expand rapidly in Kolkata, Delhi-NCR, and Bengaluru during this year, with perhaps a small expansion in Chennai.
 Next fiscal it hopes to enter Hyderabad and Mumbai.